-AUTO DIMINISHED VALUE prepares its automobile diminished value reports based on six new car dealers’ opinions of how much value your car has lost because it was repaired after a collision.
+AUTO DIMINISHED VALUE prepares its automobile diminished value reports based on our appraisal supported by six new car dealers’ opinions of how much value your car has lost because it was repaired after a collision.
 It has always been known that used-car buyers in Maryland favor purchasing previously undamaged cars to repaired ones – even if repairs were perfectly done.
 But until CARFAX came along it was virtually impossible to know one from the other.
 Now that repaired vehicles can be easily identified by having the dealer order a CARFAX report, these cars and the stigma of their being previously repaired eroded their trade-in values, sometimes considerably.
 This type of loss is known as “inherent diminished value.”
 Inherent diminished value, as many people know, simply means that, as a result of previous repairs to a motor vehicle and the resultant bad CARFAX report, the vehicle is worth less than a similar vehicle that was never involved in a collision.
 The first step toward recovering that lost value is hiring a licensed independent appraiser specializing in automobile diminished value reports.

 Insurance consumers in Maryland may seek compensation for their vehicle’s loss in fair market value from the adverse insurance company.
 Insurance companies are expected to indemnify automobile owners for the value of their vehicles prior to the loss.
 The amount of diminished value varies according to many factors.
 The year, make, model, mileage, type and severity of repaired damage and even a car’s color can factor in to the equation.
 Consumers of high-end cars such as Bentley, Mercedes-Benz and Porsche tend to be more discriminating and usually won’t buy a vehicle that was repaired, regardless of how minor the damage was.
 Diminished Value can result in as much as 50% of the vehicle’s value lost.

 Hire a Maryland Diminished Value Expert